Skip to main content

 BryceAt just six weeks old, Bryce Morgan was diagnosed with sickle cell disease, a blood disorder characterized by defective red blood cells and their inability to carry oxygen to the tissues of the body.
 The sickle-shaped red blood cells block blood flow through tiny blood vessels to the chest, abdomen and joints, often causing serious pain.
-Shortly after he was diagnosed, Bryce woke up from a nap with a twitch in his arm, which spurred his mother Jazmin – who also has sickle cell disease – to call Children’s National.
+Shortly after he was diagnosed, Bryce woke up from a nap with a twitch in his arm, which spurred his mother Jazmin – who also has sickle cell disease – to call Children’s National Hospital.
 Once at the hospital, medical experts told Jazmin that Bryce could be suffering from a seizure or stroke, symptoms considered severe for sickle cell patients.

 That night was the beginning of a five-year stretch of strokes and medical complications for young Bryce.